 “They also spoke about how to keep clients coming through the door by undertaking self initiated briefs, giving the advice: ‘If you make what you want to make, that’s what people will pay you to make.'”

 On that second point, definitely.
-Jonathan Mak is a good example of someone being asked to do good work on the back of a self-initiated project.
+Jonathan Mak is a fine example of someone being asked to do good work on the back of a self-initiated project.

-It reminds me a little of a quote from CreativeMornings.
+It reminds me of a quote from this talk.

 “If you do good work for good clients, it will lead to more good work for other good clients.
 If you do bad work for bad clients, it will lead to more bad work for other bad clients.”

-So if you’re not working on the kind of project you aspire toward, start today.
+So if you’re not working on the kind of project you want people to hire you for, start today.
 Create something for your ideal client.
 Show what you’re capable of and you’ll attract that kind of work.